mattvenn/usbc-synth-psu/docs/log.md

     pio device monitor -b 115200

+# issues

+* the Aukey powerbank often gets into a mode where it doesn't do the negotiation (can check the cc lines on scope).
+In this case output will always be off if setPowerAbove5vOnly() is set.
+* the DJI USBC power brick doesn't work at all, and I have no idea how it could as the output is normal USB standard A type.
 ## 9v switcher waveform results

 Results of 9v switcher supplied with 12v from USBC powerbank at 4 different loads.